datakind/Data-Observation-Toolkit/README.md

 - add a few more relevant tests for your bugfix/improvement
 - implement your changes until the test pass

-You'll find more details on self-tests in a separate [README](dot/self_tests/README.md)

 #### Running self-tests

-As preparation steps, you will need to:
+Assuming you would like to run the tests locally, as preparation steps, you will need to:
 - create a local env for python via either venv or conda
 - run `pip install -r dot/requirements_data_confidence.txt`
 - run `pip install -r dot/requirements_test.txt`